bilyv/macchiato/backend/README.md

 # Macchiato Suite Dreams Backend

-This is the backend API for the Macchiato Suite Dreams hotel website, built with Express, TypeScript, and Supabase.
+This is the backend API for the Macchiato Suite Dreams hotel website, built with Express, TypeScript, and PostgreSQL.

 ## Features

-- User authentication and authorization with Supabase Auth
+- User authentication and authorization with JWT
 - RESTful API for hotel operations
 - Room management
 - Booking system